weso/wikishape/README.md

 # Wikishape

 React web client for [RDFShape API](https://github.com/weso/rdfshape-api) used to operate the API in a human-friendly way.
-Differs from [RDFShape Client](https://github.com/weso/rdfshape-client)in that it is more limited and made for operating Wikidata and Wikibase instances.
+Differs from [RDFShape Client](https://github.com/weso/rdfshape-client) in that it is more limited and made for operating Wikidata and Wikibase instances.

 It also features software from [WESO](https://www.weso.es) such as [sheXer](https://github.com/DaniFdezAlvarez/shexer).